 Go right ahead!
 CrossFit demands a mixture of high-intensity bursts of speed and slow, grinding tempos.
 If you are a gym bunny used to doing a routine repeatedly, you might find CrossFit a jolt to the system.

 But if you are already keto-adapted, you shouldn’t have any problems with energy.
 Your fitness level or strength level might not be up to standard but that will come with training.

 Here are a few examples of my typical post-workout meals:

 These are approximate measurements as I never weigh my food or pay too much attention to portions.
-I just make sure most of it is fat (by calories) and I am satiated.
+I just make sure consists of quality high fat (by calories) foods and I am satiated.
 Nutrition is not something to guess, I know, but I test myself for ketones and blood sugar levels daily and I know my body pretty well.